addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Environment variables
 ---------------------
-During this exercise, we will be creating environment variables to simplify the syntax of commands run later in the exercise.
-I have decided to do this manually, because I want to show the the full output from each command and not redirect a filtered output directly into a variable.
+In this exercise, we will deviate from our previous position on creating environment variables.

-Once you are comfortable with the expected output of a command and wish filter the output, then you might want to try the **'--query'** and **'--output'** options available in the awscli command.
+At one point, we will need to close to a dozen environment variable, so we will do this by using the **'--query'** and **'--output'** options available in the awscli command.

 Setting environment variables may be different on different OSs.
 Please refer to the documentation for your OS.